Hepatitis B

 What if I test positive?

-- Although there is no cure for hepatitis B, excellent medications are available to manage the disease.
+• There is no cure for hepatitis B, but anti-viral medications are available to manage the disease

 How do I know it’s gone?